February 2, 2019

 The designations employed and the presentation of material throughout this publication do not imply the expression of any opinion whatsoever on the part of UNESCO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
 The ideas and opinions expressed in this publication are those of the authors; they are not necessarily those of UNESCO and do not commit the Organization.

-Adegoke, A. and Stenstrom, T. 2019.
+Adegoke, A. and Stenstrom, T. (2019).
 Cesspits and Soakpits.
 In: J.B.
-Rose and B. Jiménez-Cisneros, (eds) Global Water Pathogen Project. http://www.waterpathogens.org (C. Haas, J.R.
+Rose and B. Jiménez-Cisneros (eds), Water and Sanitation for the 21st Century: Health and Microbiological Aspects of Excreta and Wastewater Management (Global Water Pathogen Project).
+(J.R.
 Mihelcic and M.E.
-Verbyla) (eds) Part 4 Management Of Risk from Excreta and Wastewater) http://www.waterpathogens.org/book/cesspits-and-soakpits Michigan State University, E. Lansing, MI, UNESCO.
+Verbyla (eds), Part 4: Management Of Risk from Excreta and Wastewater - Section: Sanitation System Technologies, Pathogen Redcution in Non-Sewered (On-site) System Technologies), Michigan State University, E. Lansing, MI, UNESCO. https://doi.org/10.14321/waterpathogens.58

 A soak pit is a covered, porous-walled chamber that allows water to slowly soak into the ground.
 Soak pits, which can be lined with porous materials, which provide foundational support to prevent collapse of the underground chamber, may also be used for separate treatment of greywater.
 A cesspit (cesspool) is a holding tank (or pit) designed for collection and storage of sewage or other waste for short periods.
 Cesspits should be constructed watertight to better contain pathogens, however this is often not the case in practice.
 Two or more vent pipes are usually connected depending on the size of the cesspit, to reduce the possibilities of bringing odor back through the inlet pipes.
 Like cesspits, soak pits may be lined with concrete and may be closed or may have openings at the top to vent away odors.
 Soak pits generally serve as secondary chambers receiving effluent from a primary sanitation technology.
 Raw sewage should usually not constitute the input, but minimally pretreated blackwater or urine or faeces and greywater.
 Even though cesspits do not usually have outlets for effluent release to the surface, their effluents are intended to percolate into the surrounding soil, potentially leading to groundwater pollution.
 The outputs are essentially liquid, but the solids filtered by a soak pit may require removal from time to time in the case where the content of the soakpit chamber is reused.
 Some pathogens from leachates leaving a permeable cesspit may migrate through the soil matrix and be reduced in concentration to various extents depending on the type of pathogen, soil type, and geohydrological conditions.
 The largest risks of human exposure from contents discharged into a soak pit or cesspit occur 1) when emptying the pit contents, 2) through contamination of groundwater when used as a source of drinking water in proximity of the effluent leaving a soak pit, and 3) when a pit is overflowing due to system malfunctioning.
 Pretreatment of the influent entering a soak pit through sedimentation or filtration is important to mitigate against clogging or overflow and development of biofilm on the stones or pebbles that are placed inside a soak pit.